khachapuris/clic/MANUAL.md

 Answer: 11.5 min.

-## Adding your Python functions
+## Writing an extension

+For examples, see files from the `modules` directory.

-### Step 1: Write the function
+### Step 1: Write functions

-Go to `src/mathfunctions.py` and write your function in Python.
+Go to `src/modules` and add a file `my_module.py`, where `my_module` is the name of your module.
+There write your function(s) in Python.
-It should meet the following requirements:
+Every function should meet the following requirements:

 - If the function accepts a number as an argument, it should support decimal values (see the decimal docs at https://docs.python.org/3/library/decimal.html)